Back to SiteAuditLab

 Grading System

-Each category starts at a score of 100.
-Points are deducted for each finding based on severity.
-The overall score is a weighted average of all active category scores.
+Each category starts at a base score of 100.
+Points are deducted for each finding by severity, with diminishing returns to prevent a single issue from dominating the score.
+The overall score is a weighted average across all active categories.

 Critical